tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 - <span style="color: blue;">*[4] Data mistake corrections*</span> makes corrections to spelling mistakes and missing values in the survey data
 - <span style="color: blue;">*[5] Data saving*</span> saves the survey data in a cleaned R data file as `cleaned_survey.rda`.

-<span style="color: red;">**Note**</span>: We also uploaded the resulting `cleaned_survey.rda` file to allow continued analyses in case of problems with the survey data import into R. Import issues can typically arise due to differences in OS and time and language settings.
+**Note**: We also uploaded the resulting `cleaned_survey.rda` file to allow continued analyses in case of problems with the survey data import into R. Import issues can typically arise due to differences in OS and time and language settings.

 ## Raw data
 <span style="color: green;">